 Policy 2024POnline Learning

-Online School Program: “Online school program” is delivered by a school district or cooperative of school districts, offers sequential set of online courses or grade level coursework throughout the school year in a manner that could provide a full-time basic education program if so desired by the student.
-The student may enroll as a part-time or full-time student.
+- Online school program offers a sequential set of online courses or grade level coursework throughout the school year in a manner that could provide a full-time basic education program if so desired by the student.
+In middle and high school, the student may enroll as a part-time or full-time student.

 Student Access to Online Courses and Online School Programs

 The district will facilitate access to the following types of online learning opportunities: